SAP/ui5-webcomponents/docs/5-development/05-events.md

 In this article, we will discuss events in the context of UI5 Web Components.

 Components use `CustomEvent` to inform developers of important state changes in the components.
-For example, the `ui5-change` event is fired whenever the value of a `ui5-input` is changed.
+For example, the `change` event is fired whenever the value of a `ui5-input` is changed.

-By default, all custom events fired by UI5 web components start with the `ui5-` prefix.

 ## `@event` Decorator